 Key contribution:

-• Refining experimental interpretation: elucidated the physical chemistry origins of the noncritical background term in scattering fits for liquid-liquid critical phenomenon, improving data accuracy and interpretability.
+• Refining experimental interpretation: elucidated the physical chemistry origins of the noncritical background term in experimental scattering fits for liquid-liquid critical phenomenon, improving data accuracy and interpretability.

 • Nonequilibrium dynamics: characterized the molecular mechanisms behind order-disorder transitions and heterogeneous dynamics in shear-thickening colloidal suspensions, validated against experimental XPCS data.